 In 2016, the global and local business activities were adjusted.
 After 8 years, the global economy has not shown a consolidated recovery from the 2008 financial crisis, since the advanced countries production growth continued to be moderate, whereas that of important emerging countries shown a downturn.
 Within this context, the average annual oil price was lower than that of 2015, which is highlighted.
-In addition, important political events, including Brexit1, and the USA presidential elections, lead to a lack of stability in the marketplace.
+In addition, important political events, including Brexit, and the USA presidential elections, lead to a lack of stability in the marketplace.

 In this context, the Colombian economic condition shows a downturn in which, as opposed to the previous year, a lower household consumption dynamics was observed.
-Moreover,

-1Term referring to the UK exit from the European Union, according to the referendum performed in June 2016.
-22016 WTI average price. adjustments continued to be applied to the government investments and consumption, as a result of oil prices, which were fixed in the average amount of USD 47 per barrel2.
+Moreover, adjustments continued to be applied to the government investments and consumption, as a result of oil prices, which were fixed in the average amount of USD 47 per barrel.
 Nonetheless, inflation was rectified, which allowed for the Central Bank to prevent the referenced interest rate from increasing.
 Finally, the Colombian currency was depreciated, although its lack of stability was diminished compared to that of the previous year.